After months of uncertainty, America’s $2.7 trillion health-care industry finally has a few answers.

-The big fear on the part of health insurance companies was that the individual mandate would get overturned, and people would only buy health insurance when they needed it.
+Health-insurance companies feared that the individual mandate would get overturned and that people would only buy health insurance when they needed it.
 That would cause premiums to rise and enrollment to shrink.

-Health insurance companies aren’t necessarily thrilled about the prospect of the law coming into effect; it means they essentially have to overhaul a business model they have worked with for decades.
+Health insurers aren’t necessarily thrilled about the prospect of the law taking effect; it means they essentially have to overhaul a business model they have used for decades.

-“The law being completely overturned would be the best case scenario for the managed care industry immediately,” says Jason Gurda, an analyst with Leerink Swann who covers the health care sector.
-“Whether this is the best case for the industry depends on where they head in the longer term direction.”
+“The law being completely overturned would be the best-case scenario for the managed-care industry immediately,” said Jason Gurda, an analyst with Leerink Swann who covers health care.
+“Whether this is the best case for the industry depends on where they head in the longer-term direction.”

-Where they’re headed now looks like this: 16 million Americans are expected to gain private health insurance coverage by 2019.
-One analysis from Bloomberg government finds that insurers can expect a $778 billion increase in revenue over the next decade because of that.
+But with 16 million Americans now expected to gain private health insurance coverage by 2019, one analysis from Bloomberg Government finds that insurers can expect a $778 billion increase in revenue over the next decade.

-Stocks of major hospital companies spiked after the Supreme Court decision, and with good reason: For decades they have been the ones who have covered the costs of providing health care to the uninsured.
-A federal law requires emergency rooms to provide stabilizing care to anyone whose life or bodily function may be threatened.
-It’s hospitals that often get stuck with that bill.
+Hospital stocks rose after the Supreme Court’s announcement.
+For decades, hospitals have covered the cost of providing health care to the uninsured.
+A federal law requires emergency rooms to provide stabilizing care to anyone whose life or bodily function may be threatened, and hospitals often get stuck with that bill.

-The Affordable Care Act will change that by expanding health insurance to about 30 million more Americans and making insurance companies responsible for paying their bills.
+The Affordable Care Act will change that by expanding health insurance to about 30 million more Americans and making insurance companies responsible for paying.

-Pharmaceutical companies may be one of the industries least impacted by today’s news.
-About 4 percent of the industry’s revenue over the next eight years depends on the Affordable Care Act, according to the Bloomberg Government report.
+Stocks of pharmaceutical companies, which are not significantly affected by the ruling, were unaffected.
+Only about 4 percent of that industry’s revenue over the next eight years depends on the Affordable Care Act, according to the Bloomberg Government report.

 Across the broader stock market, the health-care ruling was an excuse to sell, analysts said.